helloSystem/docs/developer/boot.md

 Reboot.
 The graphical desktop (including a usable mouse pointer) should appear ~10 seconds faster, but the network will start to work only after ~10 seconds.

-## Debugging the live system boot process
+## Debugging the Live system boot process

+The following has been tested on experimental helloSystem 0.8.0 builds.

 Press the Backspace key on your keyboard during early boot until you see the `OK` prompt.